anbox-cloud/discourse-docs/howto/troubleshoot/dashboard-issues.md

 The **Error Message field** can give you a starting point for identifying the issue.
 Some reasons for a container to go into error status could be:
 * Insufficient resources.
 Refer [Capacity planning](https://discourse.ubuntu.com/t/capacity-planning/28717).
 * Occasionally, access to Ubuntu archives could be a problem when creating an application.
-As an immediate workaround, you could disable the security update by running `amc config set container.security_updates false` or explicitly set `amc config set container.api_mirror <mirror_address>`.
+As an immediate workaround, you could disable the security update by running `amc config set container.security_updates false` or explicitly set `amc config set container.api_mirror <mirror_address>` to configure a container to use a different APT mirror.
+See [AMS configuration](https://discourse.ubuntu.com/t/ams-configuration/20872) for more details.

 If the reason for the container failure is not obvious from the **Error Message**, check the **Logs** tab for more information.